6 Softball Hitting Drills That Will Blast You To The Next Level!

 Once you are comfortable with this drill, mix it up by using two softballs at once.
 This keeps you swinging and keeps the infielders on their toes.

-This drill is excellent for perception and aspect of the ball.
-You will be hitting the smaller waffle golf balls utilizing a taped-up narrow stick as a bat.
-The pitcher will toss the waffle golf balls and the batter should practice hitting line drives or balls hit hard on the ground.
+This is one of the softball hitting drills that is excellent for perception and aspect of the ball - it's a great hand-eye coordination drill.
+You will be hitting the smaller wiffle golf balls utilizing a taped-up narrow stick as a bat.
+The pitcher will toss the wiffle golf balls and the batter should practice hitting line drives or balls hit hard on the ground.

 It is a difficult drill at first, but it is useful for tracking the ball better and keeping your head still so you can make contact with the ball as you follow through your swing.